Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Shift of the merger time and waveform corrections due to accretion

 As a result of accretion, the phase evolution accelerates and the binary merges earlier (i.e. in less time and in fewer GW cycles) than in vacuum.
-Note that in this work we neglect for simplicity the hydrodynamic drag produced by the transfer of linear momentum by the accreting gas~\citep{Barausse:2007dy}, which would further contribute to the shift of the merger time (see Appendix~\ref{app:waveform}).
+Note that in this work we neglect for simplicity the hydrodynamic drag produced by the transfer of linear momentum by the accreting gas~\citep{Barausse:2007dy, Chen:2019jde}, which would further contribute to the shift of the merger time (see Appendix~\ref{app:waveform}).

 In Fig.~\ref{fig:dphiacc} we show the time $T$ needed for a SOBHB to enter the band of ground detectors (top panel), the time difference $ \Delta T$ in the merger time induced by accretion (middle panel), and the difference $\Delta\phi$ in the total (accumulated) GW phase due to accretion (bottom panel), as functions of the initial GW frequency in the LISA band and for various SOBHB masses.
-As a useful rule of thumb, time differences $\Delta T>10\,{\rm s}$~\citep{Sesana:2016ljz} and phase differences $\gtrsim 1$ rad~\citep{Flanagan:1997kp,Lindblom:2008cm} are large enough to be detectable.
+All these quantities can be computed either numerically solving Eq.~\eqref{eq:equationaccr} or using the perturbative expansions in Eqs.~(\ref{t1acc}--\ref{phaseA}).
+The two approaches are in excellent agreement because the contribution of accretion is subdominant in all cases.